It4innovations/hyperqueue/docs/deployment/allocation.md

 ## Debugging automatic allocation
-Since the automatic allocator is a "background" process that interacts with an external job manager, it can be challenging to debug its behaviour.
+Since the automatic allocator is a "background" process that interacts with an external job manager, it can be challenging to debug its behavior.
 To aid with this process, HyperQueue provides various sources of information that can help you find out what is going on.

 - [`Basic queue information`](#display-information-about-an-allocation-queue) This command will show you details about